 2. Great Blog Post Titles Speak the Audience’s Language

 It’s not enough to just align your headline with the blog post’s content.
 Simply describing the value of the post isn’t enough.
-Remember, you’re trying to sell someone on clicking through as you interrupt their scrolling on social media or try to break through their inbox noise.
+Remember, you’re trying to sell someone by clicking through as you interrupt their scrolling on social media or try to break through their inbox noise.

-That’s why so many copywriting pros will tell you to write 5, 10, even 20 headline options before deciding which one to go with.
+That’s why so many copywriting pros will tell you to write 5, 10, or even 20 headline options before deciding which one to go with.

 Writing multiple headlines will help you work your way toward something that matches your audience’s language.
 Is there a specific way they talk about the pain point your blog post discusses?
 Use that.